Radiation beaming in the quantum regime: Improved agreement with exact QED

 If the finite beaming is neglected, the calculated photon spectrum collapses onto a curve that traces the electron trajectory: $m r_{x,y} = p_{x,y}(\phi)$.
 This causes the angular spread of the radiation to be significantly underestimated~\cite{blackburn.pop.2018}.
 By contrast, when the finite beaming is included [central column of \cref{fig:comp-a}], we obtain excellent agreement with the QED results [right column of \cref{fig:comp-a}].
 The structure of the angular profile is reproduced in both the circularly and linearly polarized cases, as is shown by the lineouts along the axes $r_x = 0$ and $r_y = 0$ in \cref{fig:comp-b,fig:comp-c}.

 Models based on localized emission, as ours is, are accurate for photons with energies $\omega'/(\gamma m) \gtrsim \chi/a_0^3$.
 Low-energy photons, or those that are emitted in low-intensity regions of the pulse, have long formation lengths and interference effects tend to suppress their emission~\cite{harvey.pra.2015}.
 Hence we observe discrepancies near $r_x = r_y = 0$ in the circularly polarized case, because photons in this region originate from the pulse head and tail where the local value of $a_0 \not\gg 1$.
-Similarly, the spectrum in the linearly polarized case is broader in the $r_x$ direction near the turning points $\partial_\phi r_x = 0$, where the local field vanishes. \Citet{dipiazza.pra.2019} propose the use of a modified emission rate in the region $\omega'/(\gamma m) \lesssim \chi/a_0^3$, and \citet{ilderton.pra.2018} an approach based on formal corrections to the LCFA, to improve the agreement with QED in terms of the photon energy spectrum; we expect these to be compatible with the improved emission model presented here.
+Similarly, the spectrum in the linearly polarized case is broader in the $r_x$ direction near the turning points $\partial_\phi r_x = 0$, where the local field vanishes.